Menu Item Extras Overview - Lemberg Solutions

 Conclusion

-With Menu Item Extras, we get fieldable Drupal Menus and a lot of extra features, which are helpful in building complex menus.
-We hope, in future, that Drupal core will support fields by default, and our module will just provide awesome extra features for Menu Items.
+With Menu Item Extras, we get fieldable Drupal Menus and many extra features, which are helpful in building complex menus.
+We hope that in the future, Drupal Core will support fields by default, and our module will just provide awesome extra features for menu block Drupal.

 If you are looking to develop your Drupal-based website, feel free to contact our experts.